General Requirements for Graduate Applicants

 Applicants are required to use the Graduate School’s online application and follow the application procedures.

 All applicants are required to have three letters of recommendation from persons who are able to judge the candidate’s ability to satisfactorily undertake graduate studies.

 All applicants are required to have official transcripts of academic records from each institution attended.
 International academic records must be in the original language accompanied by an official English translation.
 Documents must be issued by the school with the official seal/stamp and an official signature(s).
 Official transcripts are required and non-negotiable.

 All applicants are required to submit Graduate Record Examination (GRE) scores (no older than 2 years) to the Department.
 Agronomy will receive the GRE scores entered on the Graduate School application.
-If the GRE has not been taken, the GRE scores should be send directly to the Agronomy Department when available.
+If the GRE has not been taken, the GRE scores should be sent directly to the Graduate School when available.
 Any student interested in competing for fellowship or scholarship awards from the University of Wisconsin must also submit GRE scores to the Graduate School.
 Students should check the GRE web site for exam times and locations, or write or e-mail to the following addresses:

 Educational Testing Service